advanced-rest-client/app/docs/body-editor.md

 - body-editor - An element to render fully featured body editor with specialized editors to edit different kind of data
 - body-raw-editor - Monaco editor based body editor.
 - body-multipart-editor - An element that specializes in multipart form data generation
-- body-formdata-editor - A form based input for the `www-url-form-encoded` type
+- body-formdata-editor - A form based input for the `application/x-www-form-urlencoded` type

 ## Usage